Canada taxes its residents on the worldwide income.

 There are reporting and filing requirements for the residents of Canada who hold foreign investments.
 Familiarize and prepare yourself with these requirements before coming to Canada to ensure compliance with tax laws.
 Some of these information returns which might be applicable to individuals becoming residents of Canada are:

-- Form T1135, Foreign income Verification Statement for the residents of Canada if they hold more than $100,000 in foreign assets at any time of the year.
+- Form T1135, Foreign Income Verification Statement for the residents of Canada if they hold more than $100,000 in foreign assets at any time of the year.

-- Form T1134, Information Return Relating to Controlled and Not-Controlled Foreign Affiliates must be filed by an individual annually who holds interest in a Non-Resident corporation or Non-Resident trust which meets the definition of Foreign affiliate.
+- Form T1134, Information Return Relating to Controlled and Not-Controlled Foreign Affiliates must be filed by an individual annually who holds an interest in a Non-Resident corporation or Non-Resident trust which meets the definition of Foreign affiliate.